-What is Inventory Turnover and How Do You Calculate It?
+What Is Inventory Turnover Ratio and How Do You Calculate It?

 What is Inventory Turnover?

-To calculate inventory turnover, divide the total cost of goods sold (COGS) for a given period by the average inventory value.
+To calculate inventory turnover ratio, divide the total cost of goods sold (COGS) for a given period by the average inventory value.
+The equation is as follows:

 Example 1: Corel Fashion, an apparel retailer that deals in women’s wear has an average annual cost of goods sold worth $360,000.
 And on average, each inventory intake per cycle amounts to $10,000